 In severe cases, symptoms may include bleeding, shock, organ failure, or death.

 There is no specific medication to treat dengue.
-When the symptoms first arise, it is best to treat the symptoms and visit your healthcare provider as soon as possible.
-To help manage the virus at home, get plenty of rest, take acetaminophen, and drink plenty of fluids.
+When the symptoms first arise, it is best visit your healthcare provider as soon as possible.

 Although uncommon, 1 in 20 people who get sick with dengue will develop severe dengue, which results in shock, internal bleeding, and sometimes death.
-If you have had dengue before, there is an increased risk of severe dengue.
+If you have had dengue before, a subsequent infection may increase the risk of severe dengue.

-When traveling to countries with mosquito-borne illnesses, be mindful of your sleeping arrangements.
-If you’re in a country with a lot of mosquitoes, WHOPES-approved bed nets are a necessity to protect yourself while sleeping.
-Finding a hotel with air conditioning not only will keep you cozy, but the AC will protect against mosquitoes that cannot fly in strong winds.
-Spraying insect repellent containing DEET over your exposed skin and clothing will protect you both day and night from mosquito bites as well.
+If you're in a country with mosquito-borne illnesses, be mindful of your sleeping arrangements.
+If you’re in a country with known dengue transmission and high mosquito abundance, long-lasting insecticidal mosquito nets are a necessity to protect yourself while sleeping.
+Staying in a hotel with air conditioning will not only keep you cozy, but these accommodations will seal off mosquito entry points and create cool, dry conditions that are less suitable for mosquitoes.
+Spraying EPA-registered insect repellents containing DEET, picaridin, oil of lemon eucalyptus, IR3535, and 2-undecanone to over exposed skin will protect you both day and night from mosquito bites.

-Although dengue fever is not as common in North America, Mosquito Squad can protect your yard from mosquitoes and all the illnesses they carry.
-Call them for a free estimate and enjoy your yard.
+Although dengue fever is not as common in North America, Mosquito Squad can protect your yard from mosquitoes and the illnesses they carry.
+Contact your local Mosquito Squad today.